Ordered geometry: Axioms of ordered geometry

 These axioms are closely related to Hilbert's axioms of order.
-For a comprehensive survey of axiomatizations of ordered geometry see Victor (2011).
+For a comprehensive survey of axiomatizations of ordered geometry see Pambuccian (2011).

 Results

 Sylvester's problem of collinear points

 The Sylvester–Gallai theorem can be proven within ordered geometry.

 Parallelism

 Gauss, Bolyai, and Lobachevsky developed a notion of parallelism which can be expressed in ordered geometry.

 Theorem (existence of parallelism): Given a point A and a line r, not through A, there exist exactly two limiting rays from A in the plane Ar which do not meet r.
 So there is a parallel line through A which does not meet r.

 Theorem (transmissibility of parallelism): The parallelism of a ray and a line is preserved by adding or subtracting a segment from the beginning of a ray.

 The transitivity of parallelism cannot be proven in ordered geometry.
 Therefore, the "ordered" concept of parallelism does not form an equivalence relation on lines.